KempDewulf/envirosense-documentation/README.md

 A RabbitMQ broker is hosted in a Docker container on our VPS, enabling communication between the IoT device and the Deno.js server.

 ### ![](ReadmeImages/API.png) API request
-Request to server x retrieving JSON in the following format displayed in screen x.

 [Check out the OpenAPI & AsyncAPI specification here](http://94.130.75.173:8101/)

+The usage of the endpoints in the app is as follows:

 #### Building